ermaitland/ga-project-1/README.md

 # Challenges

 One challenge was the movement function for the automated objects.
-I created one which only took the element it was applied to into account, however I quickly realised this function would be re-written many times.
+I created one which only took the element it was applied to into account, however I quickly realised this function would be rewritten many times.

 I had to rethink a way to group these functions into one, easy to read function.
 One which could be reused for all my movable objects.
 This meant creating a function which could take the object it was trying to move, give it an end point, a start point, a distance to move at a time and a speed.
 This was a challenge because I wanted to keep it as simple as possible while being a function for many different variables.
 I used a set interval where you could set the interval time as well as adding in my collision function names into the function to allow for constant checking if the object and the frog class were in the same cell.